TBAYtoday City Guide Live Banner

 We’ve all been there: Someone’s trying to give you directions by describing 10 lefts, 20 rights, and a jumble of cardinal directions.
 Isn’t it easier to just point out a landmark?

 That’s exactly what we’re doing.
-We have 10 of the most recognizable TBAY landmarks — from St. Pete Beach to Downtown Tampa.
+We have 10 of the most recognizable TBAY landmarks — scattered across Downtown Tampa to all the way to St. Pete Beach.
 Not only are these local icons easy to remember, but they’ll also get you where you need to go in a jiffy.

 Sunshine Skyway Bridge